Mouse DPI Sensitivity Converter

 Typical eDPI ranges by game genre

-There is no universally "correct" eDPI.
-The best value is the one that lets you aim accurately and comfortably.
-However, many competitive players tend to cluster in certain ranges depending on the game type.
+There is no universally correct eDPI.
+The best value is the one that lets you aim accurately and comfortably for the game you actually play.
+Still, broad reference ranges can be useful when you want a sanity check after converting your setup.

 Game genre Common eDPI range General characteristics